Lapin0t/phd-manuscript/main/03_substitution.typ

-  Although it does have this issue, the representation of assignments as functions has other benefits: thanks to #{sym.eta}-equality, renamings as defined above construct _strict_ category, where all the laws hold w.r.t. _definitional_ equality.
+  Although it does have this issue, the representation of assignments as functions has other benefits: thanks to #{sym.eta}-equality, renamings as defined above construct a _strict_ category, where all the laws hold w.r.t. _definitional_ equality.
 ]